slds-lmu/ame/README.md

 }
 ```

-We provide an example of a multinomial model, fitted on the iris dataset with the `multinom` function of the `nnet` package, as well as `mlr` and `caret`.
+We provide an example of a multinomial model, fitted on the iris dataset with the `multinom` function of the `nnet` package, as well as with `mlr` and `caret`.
 We're interested in the Average Marginal Effect of `Petal.Width` on the probability of classifying an instance as `Virginica`.
 The prediction functions are set up such that they return the probabilites of classifying an instance as `Virginica`:

 ```r
 library(mlr)